 This is a useful feature that can save us the embarrassment of causing a traffic jam after stalling the engine.
 You may find it not working on some fine morning.
 Check for the following signs:

-Battery level: The battery may have run out of acid which must have reduced its efficiency, if you notice that the starter works once you start riding for a long time, but doesn’t when you try in the morning, get the battery acid levels checked.
+Battery level: The battery may have run out of acid which must have reduced its efficiency.
+If you notice that the starter works once you start riding for a long time, but doesn’t when you try in the morning, get the battery acid levels checked.
 Your bike charges the battery as you ride so just keep it filled up at the first signs of trouble.

 Starter Relay: This is part of the electric system that provides current to the starter, sometimes a failure of this component can stop the starter from working, if you hear just a “tick” noise from the starter every time you press the starter button, it may be either because of a low battery or a failing starter relay.

-Things to Remember
+Summing it Up – Things to Remember

 - Warm Ups: Warm up the engine well in the mornings before you head out for a journey, this can help a lot in extending engine life and performance.